Discovering Quantum Phase Transitions with Fermionic Neural Networks

-The original FermiNet architecture assumed that the determinant above was block diagonal, as typically assumed in VMC and DMC, but this unnecessary constraint reduces accuracy.
-Dense determinants are used in the present work.
+The original FermiNet architecture assumed that the determinant above was block diagonal.
+We have found that removing this constraint provides a small but noticeable variational improvement.
+Dense determinants are hence used unless otherwise stated.
+A comparison between results obtained using dense and block-diagonal determinants can be found in the Supplementary Material.

-FermiNet uses a structured and physically-motivated neural network to approximate the many-electron orbitals appearing in the FermiNet determinants \cite{pfau_ab_2020}.
+The FermiNet uses a neural network to approximate the many-electron orbitals appearing in the determinants \cite{pfau_ab_2020}.
 The network consists of two parallel streams, for processing one-electron and two-electron information.
 The one-electron stream is constructed of repeating blocks, where each block contains a nonlinear layer and a permutation-equivariant function.
 The two-electron stream is a comparatively small fully-connected feed-forward network.
-The one- and two-electron streams are combined to produce the permutation-equivariant functions.
-This is critical to obtaining accurate energies \cite{pfau_ab_2020}.
-The multiple outputs of the one-electron stream are fed through a final linear layer to project the latent space and produce the required number of many-electron functions, $\{\phi_i^{k\sigma}\}$.
-The boundary conditions (e.g., that the wave function tends to zero at infinity in a molecular system) are imposed using a parameterized multiplicative envelope, $\mathbf{f}$, such that the many-electron orbitals are given by $\psi_i^{k\sigma} = f_i^{k\sigma} \phi_i^{k\sigma}$.
-The electron position vectors $\mathbf{r}_i$ and norms $\norm{\mathbf{r}_i}$, and the electron-electron separation vectors $(\mathbf{r}_i - \mathbf{r}_j)$ and norms $\norm{\mathbf{r}_i - \mathbf{r}_j}$, are supplied as inputs to the network.
-Full details of the network architecture are given in \cite{pfau_ab_2020} and the Supplementary Material.
+The outputs of the one- and two-electron streams at each layer are fed into the permutation-equivariant functions.
+The multiple outputs of the one-electron stream are fed through a final linear layer to produce the required number of many-electron functions, $\{\phi_i^{k\alpha}\}$.
+This may be generalized to complex-valued functions by doubling the output dimension of the final linear layer and taking pairs of the resulting outputs to represent the real and imaginary components of $\phi_i^{k\alpha}$.
+All results were obtained with real wave functions unless otherwise noted.
+Finally, the network outputs are multiplied by a parameterized multiplicative envelope, $\mathbf{f}$, to produce the many-electron orbitals $\psi_i^{k\alpha}(\mathbf{r}) = f_i^{k\alpha}(\mathbf{r}) \phi_i^{k\alpha}(\mathbf{r})$.
+The electron position vectors $\mathbf{r}_i$ and norms $\norm{\mathbf{r}_i}$, and the electron-electron separation vectors $(\mathbf{r}_i - \mathbf{r}_j)$ and norms $\norm{\mathbf{r}_i - \mathbf{r}_j}$, are supplied as inputs to the network, the output of which is the value of the many-electron wave function corresponding to those inputs.
+Full details of the network architecture are given in Ref.~\cite{pfau_ab_2020} and the Supplementary Material.